MORE THAN All You Need to Know to Make Your Own Indigo Dye Vat

 There are many different ways of creating a Vat!
 There are many paths that will get you to the same finished product, a beautifully dyed blue piece!
 Each Vat style requires different ingredients and maintenance, and each has a set of positive and negative attributes.

-The simple recipe that I advocate for the beginner is one that fits with our modern world (and is coincidentally one of the oldest know ways of producing a Vat).
+The simple recipe that I advocate for the beginner is one that fits with our modern world.
 It is easy to make, requires no upkeep and (if properly sealed between uses) can be used on-demand for months at a time until it is exhausted of pigment.
 It is know as The Iron Vat.
 I've outlined the pros and cons for working with the Iron Vat below.
 If you have questions about this or any other kind of vat, feel free to get in touch.

 Iron Vat Pros